frankthetank001/HoNfigurator/README.md

 From here, the server is monitored closely:
 - Process priority and CPU affinity is assigned
-- Server logs are parsed and analysed, and if required, alerts are sent (via Discord) when server side lag reaches a certain threshold, or if the server instance were to crash.
+- Server logs are parsed and analysed, and if required, alerts are sent (**via Discord**) when server side lag reaches a certain threshold, or if the server instance were to crash.
-- Restrictive modes are applied, such as dissalowing bot games.
+- Restrictive modes are applied, such as dissallowing bot games.
 - Crashed instances are automatically recovered
 - Stuck matches / idle lobbies are terminated.
 - and more, see "Detailed Performance Enhancements"